duyhai1211/f8-htmlcss-01/Readme.md

-# Web lading page 01
+# Landing Page 01

-I used HTML and CSS for web
+I used HTML and CSS for the website.

 [Link Preview](https://duyhai1211.github.io/f8-htmlcss-01/)